Written By Abhishek Jain

 Disadvantages of Overwriting:

 The Degaussing technique is based on the demagnetizing principle, wherein a degausser is used to neutralize the magnetic field of magnetic storage devices such as hard disk drives, thereby destroying the data stored on the media.
-Degaussing is a traditional technique compared to Overwriting or data erasure and therefore not optimal for destroying the data stored on emerging magnetic media that have stronger magnetic fields or complex make & design such as hybrid drives.
+Degaussing is a traditional technique compared to Overwriting or data erasure and, therefore not optimal for destroying the data stored on emerging magnetic media that have stronger magnetic fields or complex make & designs such as hybrid drives.

-As per the NIST SP 800-88 Guideline , "Existing degaussers may not have sufficient force to degauss evolving magnetic storage media and should never be used for flash memory-based storage devices or magnetic storage devices that contain non-volatile non-magnetic storage."
+As per the NIST SP 800-88 Guideline, "Existing degaussers may not have sufficient force to degauss evolving magnetic storage media and should never be used for flash memory-based storage devices or magnetic storage devices that contain non-volatile non-magnetic storage."

 Advantages of Degaussing: